 03 of 09

 Want to maximize distance for your hard-earned buck?
-Right now on Amazon you can pick up the Adams Golf Blue Driver for less than a Benjamin.
+Right now you can pick up the Adams Golf Blue Driver for less than a Benjamin.
 You won’t find any adjustable weights, and it doesn’t have an adjustable hosel.
 But for budget golfers, Blue brings Adams Golf pedigree, an all-titanium head, and a sweet spot the size of a grapefruit.
 Trying to fix a slice or fade in your swing?
 This baby is draw biased, meaning the center of gravity is shifted toward the heel to keep the launch angle low and the ball on a draw flight path.
 Meanwhile, a new Velocity Slot on the sole of the club helps duffers maintain ball speed on miss-hits.
 Need even more ball speed?
 Adams adds a 55 gram Aldila Slimtech graphite shaft that is .03 inches narrower than standard shafts for more speed in the air and pow at impact.

 04 of 09